janebmckenna/milestone-project-1/README.md

     **Gallery Page**
     I liked the layout of the Gallery on the love running project so I referred back to to to guide my code for the Gallery on this site.
-I felt however that 3 collumns was more appropriate for tablet view.
+I felt however that 3 columns was more appropriate for tablet view.

     **Plan Page**
-    I felt the code from my resume project which showed the timeline of employment was a nice excecution of a timeline.
+    I felt the code from my resume project which showed the timeline of employment was a nice execution of a timeline.
 I referenced back to this code to write the code for the Plan page.

 - Youtube video

 I took the embed code for the youtube video I wanted to use and edited the code for my own needs.
-I changed the display properties, the accesibillity and the attributes for the code.
+I changed the display properties, the accessibility and the attributes for the code.

 - Google Maps

-I took the embed code from Google Maps for the two loctions I needed for the project.
-I then added a title for accesibility purposes.
+I took the embed code from Google Maps for the two locations I needed for the project.
+I then added a title for accessibility purposes.

 - Meta Description

-I used [this](https://developer.chrome.com/en/docs/lighthouse/seo/meta-description/) lighthouse help document to understand how add a meta desciption to the head.
+I used [this](https://developer.chrome.com/en/docs/lighthouse/seo/meta-description/) lighthouse help document to understand how add a meta description to the head.

 - Markdown Language

 I used [this cheat sheet](https://www.markdownguide.org/cheat-sheet/) to help me write my README file.

 **Images**